How to help your children get onto the property ladder

 If you listen to the media headlines, becoming a first time buyer and owning a home will seem like an impossible task.
 The good news is, most of these figures are ‘averages’, which means they can exaggerate the realistic amount of money your child will actually need.

 Work out their monthly spending and where they could be saving money

-There’s no need to be harsh on them - it’s important to remember that they are adults now, after all.
+There’s no need to be harsh on them - it’s important to remember they are adults now, after all.
 That means it’s okay for them to go out and enjoy themselves a few times a week.
 However, do question what they could be doing differently to save money.
-Sit down with them and offer your help by looking at their budget to ensure they are actively saving money to buy a house, asking questions like:
+Sit down with them and offer your help by looking at their budget to ensure they are actively saving money to buy a house.
+Ask questions like:

 - Are they using a gym membership often enough to get good value?